History of Shilaji

 As shilajit gains in popularity, demand could outweigh supply.
 Very little true shilajit is available to us, as the perimeters of its development are very narrow and precise.
 Those fortunate enough to attain some quality resin should use it sparingly as it is a very concentrated substance.
 For the triphala-blended powder, take half a teaspoon diluted in water, once or twice daily.

 Shilajit is a potent substance that can help imbue powerful health.
-It should be used with reverence and respect—and used in moderation so that more people can enjoy its broad-spectrum health benefits.
+It should be used with reverence and respect.
+And it should be used in moderation so that more people can enjoy its broad-spectrum health benefits.

 **Shilajit has not been evaluated by the FDA, and this information is not intended to cure, diagnose or prevent disease.